Developers

 @chute.cord(public_api_path="/api")

-2. Choose Appropriate HTTP Methods
+2. Choose Appropriate Methods

-@chute.cord(public_api_path="/models", method="GET")
+@chute.cord(public_api_path="/models", public_api_method="GET")

-# POST for data processing
+# POST for AI generation/processing

-@chute.cord(public_api_path="/generate", method="POST")
+@chute.cord(public_api_path="/generate", public_api_method="POST")

 3. Use Input Schemas for Validation